defi-defense-dao/defi-risk-tools-list/README.md

 # DeFi Risk Tools List
 A list of the available tools, projects, and protocols for analyzing and managing risk within DeFI.

-Creation of this list was spurred by folks at [ArmorFi](https://armor.fi/) and [ConsenSys](https://consensys.net/) who saw a need for better sharing of tools, standards, and development patterns to encourage the safe and continued growth of the DeFi ecosystem.
+Creation of this list was spurred by folks at [ArmorFi](https://armor.fi/) and [ConsenSys](https://consensys.net/) who saw a need for better sharing of tools, standards, and development patterns to support the safe growth of the DeFi ecosystem.
+We hope the list is useful for DeFi protocols, whitehate hackers, developers, auditors, and users under the common goal of making DeFi safer for current and future adopters.

 Note that these resources are focused on technical, centralization, and liquidity risk of DeFi protocols, **NOT Price risk of tokens.**